eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/ids-endpoints-services-architecture.md

 }
 ```

-The `catalong-ids` extension can register the transformer as follows:
+The `catalog-ids` extension can register the transformer as follows:

 ```
 // registry is injected on the extension instance